 The Internet – The Brand Killer

 The internet has changed everything.
 It has created new distribution channels and more ways of being able to assess a products quality and consistency.
+It has also helped specialists like NGP Integrated Marketing Communications create a platform that they can use to give people the support they need when it comes to improving their branding, in relation to their business.
+The internet seems to be working positively for a lot of companies, especially in order to connect with their audiences and expanding a business.
 Branding is important as it provides a level of consistency consumers crave.
 Consumers know exactly what to expect from ta branded product.
 If I were to go to a McDonalds in Japan, I would expect it to have the same quality as a McDonalds here in the UK.
 This is a huge point.
 Years ago, when people used to go on holiday to places they have never been before, they used to opt for safety when consuming food.
 They would visits the local McDonald’s instead of the local cafe as they would know exactly what quality of food they would get at McDonalds, whilst they would be stepping into the unknown at the local cafe.

 Due to the internet being a huge feedback generator, travellers today can simply go on websites such as Trip-advisor to assess the quality of the food to expect at a local diner.
 This feedback makes a huge difference as people are know more willing to go into the local eateries as they know what to expect.
 The internet has levelled the playing field in terms of consistency.
 Now I am not saying people will stop going to McDonald’s or McDonald’s is a bad investment – all I am doing is informing you that times have changed and it is important to realise this when making investment decisions.